ollej/macroquad-introduktion/macroquad-introduction-book-english/src/ch7-points-system.md

 ### Import module

-To be able to read and write files we need to import [std::fs module](https://doc.rust-lang.org/std/fs/index.html) from the Rust standard library.
+To be able to read and write files we need to import the [std::fs module](https://doc.rust-lang.org/std/fs/index.html) from the Rust standard library.
 Add this line directly below the line to import Macroquad at the top of the file.